-Why we are using this measure: This is an efficiency measure that relates to the IUB's mission and vision, as well as lowa's growth goals.
+Why we are using this measure: This is an efficiency measure that relates to the IUB's mission and vision, as well as Iowa's growth goals.

-What was achieved: The IUB set up for hearing or had a deficiency letter sent to the requesting utility within 90 days for 4 gas and 20 electric petitions seeking approval of new pipelines or electrical transmission facilities.
+What was achieved: The IUB set up for hearing or sent a deficiency letter to the requesting utility within 90 days for 29 electric petitions seeking approval of new electrical transmission facilities.
+No petitions seeking approval of new pipeline facilities were filed in FY 2011.